Assemblers

 KeReAssembler(K, r; fillzero=true, kwargs...)

-KeReAssembler(a::Ferrite.AbstractSparseAssembler; kwargs...)
+KeReAssembler(a::Ferrite.AbstractAssembler; kwargs...)

-The default KeReAssembler works just like a Ferrite.AbstractSparseAssembler: It will call element_routine! and assemble Ke and re into the global system matrix K and vector r.
+The default KeReAssembler works just like a Ferrite.AbstractAssembler: It will call element_routine! and assemble Ke and re into the global system matrix K and vector r.
 However, it comes with the additional possible features, that are controllable via the keyword arguments:

 • ch::Union{Nothing,ConstraintHandler}=nothing: If a ConstraintHandler is given, local applications of constraints will be applied, using Ferrite.apply_assemble.